 \subsection{Bird-bird collisions}

 Let us now discuss the precise nature of the two collision terms on the right-hand side of \eqref{eq:birdBoltzmmannequation}.
-The collision integral that describes how birds collide with themselves will be assumed to be of the standard form for hard spheres undergoing binary collisions assuming that the molecular chaos assumption is valid \cite{Jeans_2009,grad1958principles,Cercignani1988}.
+The collision integral that describes how birds collide with themselves will be taken to be of the standard form for hard spheres undergoing binary collisions assuming molecular chaos \cite{Jeans_2009,grad1958principles,Cercignani1988}.
 That is, we have

 Here we introduced the bird diameter $d_{\bird }$, the bird velocity $\mathbf{v}$, and the relative velocity magnitude